LionelPaulus/iTunes-Blind-Test/README.md

 # Installation
 1. Do a `composer install`
+2. Change project folder in the /web/.htaccess file
-2. Run the website on the /web/ folder
+3. Run the website on the /web/ folder